vscentrum/vsc-software-stack/EESSI.md

         ```bash
         eb --from-pr 24461 --missing Bandage-0.9.0-GCCcore-14.2.0.eb
         ```
-    - for easyconfigs, which already are in the `5.1.x` branch of `easybuilders/easybuild-easyconfigs`
+    - for easyconfigs, which already are in the `main` branch of `easybuilders/easybuild-easyconfigs`
         ```bash
         eb --missing Bandage-0.9.0-GCCcore-14.2.0.eb
         ```